rancher/rancher-docs/README.md

 ---
 ```

-The title metadata is rendered as the published page's headline.
-The renderer wraps the content of the `title` in H1 level HTML header tags, which are equivalent to `#` in Markdown syntax.
+The title metadata is rendered as the page's headline.
+The renderer wraps the `title` value in H1 tags, which are equivalent to `#` in Markdown syntax.
 This means that all subsequent headers on the page should be second level (`##`) or more.

 ## Organization

-Folders and directories in the repo correspond to submenus in the site sidebar.
+Directories in the repo correspond to submenus in the site sidebar.
 We try to keep our submenus to a maximum of three levels deep, or four if absolutely necessary.

 The sidebar on the live site is rendered based on the contents of the file `sidebar.json`, which is located in the top level of the repository.
 If you add, move, or delete a page, `sidebar.json` must be updated.